openfoodfacts/search-a-licious/docs/users/explain-taxonomies.md

 As you define your [fields in the configuration](./explain-configuration.md#fields), you can specify that a field is a taxonomy field (`type: taxonomy`).

-In this case, you also have to provide following fields:
+In this case, you also have to provide the following fields:
 * taxonomy_name: the name of the taxonomy (as defined in the configuration)

 * synonyms_search: if true,